 - Fixed, damage- and tamper-resistant security cameras to cover doorways and stairwells.

 To enhance video surveillance further, consider adding 24/7 remote video monitoring to your camera system.
 This proactive approach leverages highly trained professionals and video analytics to watch over your property around the clock.
-The combination helps identify potential threats sooner, enabling immediate response to limit the scope of an incident.
+The combination helps identify potential threats sooner, enabling an immediate response to limit the scope of an incident.

 4. Access Control

-Access control is a foundational principle in Crime Prevention Through Environmental Design (CPTED) theory.
+Access control is a foundational principle in Crime Prevention Through Environmental Design theory.
 This framework stresses using physical barriers to manage property traffic, helping deter and delay unauthorized access.

 Common access control measures range from stationary fixtures to manual authorizations and automatic electronic solutions, including: